kingsloi/philips-brothers-docs/inventory/categories.md

 Categories serve as the navigation that appear underneath the `Inventory` page on the customer facing website, and ultimately allow the user to get to the right product quicker.

-Before adding any inventory to the system, it's important to add the corrosponding categories first, as each inventory item will need a category.
+Before adding any inventory, it's important to add the corrosponding categories first, as each inventory item will need a category.
 Categories can be added/updated/deleted at any time.

 ## Adding a Category